CloudNetService/website/docs/commands/groups.md

 **Usage:** `groups reload`

-This command the local group configuration, to apply any changes made manually.
+This command reloads the local group configuration, to apply any changes made manually.

 ## groups list {#groups-list}